ForEvolve/forevolve.github.io/_drafts/en/3000-01-01-learn-coding-with-dot-net-core-publishing-guide.md

 ## Next step

 It is now time to move to the next article: **{{ nextTitle }}** which is coming soon.
 Stay tuned by following me on dev.to, [Twitter]({{ twitterProfileUri }}), or other places you can find me.
-You can look at [my blog contact page](https://www.forevolve.com/contact/) for more info.
+You can look at [my blog](https://www.forevolve.com/) for more info.
 ```

 ## Medium